mbaumer/us_hep_funding/docs/_states/MA.md

 <a name="MA-08"></a>
 [Back to top](#top)
 ## MA-08 -- Rep. Stephen Lynch (D)
+### Committees
+Stephen Lynch is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $26,729,000.00 in SC HEP grants.